 When it comes to the benefits of balayage, aside from its coveted results, Cassanova claims "balayage can be very versatile, making it a good option for most people."

-- Looks more natural than traditional highlights: The nature of balayage is to paint specifically selected strands and blending them with your natural base.
+- Looks more natural than traditional highlights: The nature of balayage is to paint specifically selected strands and blend them with your natural base.
 As such, balayage looks much softer than traditional foil highlights, which tend to have more obvious lines of demarcation.

 - Low-maintenance: Because the lightened strokes are painted on so softly to achieve that natural look, they leave no trace of harsh, blunt lines or obvious regrowth, allowing for more time between your appointments.
 Your roots will also grow in more softly than they would with foil highlights.